nya3jp/tast/docs/design_principles.md

     repetition is unavoidable, there should be automatic checks that the names are consistent in all locations.
-*   Developers shouldn't need to know the specifics of how the test system is integrated into Chrome OS.
+*   Developers shouldn't need to know the specifics of how the test system is integrated into ChromeOS.
 In the common case, they shouldn't need to edit `.ebuild` files when adding a test, run `cros_workon` when making changes, or set USE flags or build and deploy packages to run tests.